-Based on a Schedule 13G/A filed by the shareholder on February 16, 2021, Capital World Investors, a division of Capital Research and Management Company, beneficially owns and has sole dispositive power with respect to 3,926,231 shares and sole voting power with respect to 3,923,639 shares of common stock of the Company.
-No one
+(2) Based on a Schedule 13G/A filed by the shareholder on February 16, 2021, Capital World Investors, a division of Capital Research and Management Company, beneficially owns and has sole dispositive power with respect to 3,926,231 shares and sole voting power with respect to 3,923,639 shares of common stock of the Company.
+No one person's interest in the common stock of the Company is more than five percent of the total outstanding common stock.

-Based on a Schedule 13G/A filed by the shareholder on January 29, 2021, BlackRock, Inc. beneficially owns and has sole dispositive power with respect to 3,150,348 shares (3) and sole voting power with respect to 3,581,581 shares of common stock of the Company.
+(3) Based on a Schedule 13G/A filed by the shareholder on January 29, 2021, BlackRock, Inc. beneficially owns and has sole dispositive power with respect to 3,150,348 shares and sole voting power with respect to 3,581,581 shares of common stock of the Company.
 Various persons have the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of the common stock of the Company.
 No one person's interest in the common stock of the Company is more than five percent of the total outstanding common stock.